 The Deep Fibular Nerve

-The deep fibular nerve (also referred to as the deep peroneal nerve) is a nerve of the leg.
+The deep fibular nerve (deep peroneal nerve) is a nerve of the leg.
 It is one of the terminal branches of the common fibular nerve.

 In this article, we shall look at the anatomy of the deep fibular nerve – its anatomical course, motor and sensory functions, and any clinical relevance.